AkshaayDev/mr-flower-pot/README.md

 This makes `index.ts` register a command `/cmd` that replies with `"Hello, World!"`.
 Alternatively, you can completely restructure the script to fit your use case.

-## License
-This project is **unlicensed**.

-## ❌No Contributions
-This is a personal project and I do not accept contributions.
-Please do not submit pull requests or open issues.

-## 🛠️Development Status
-This project is **mostly inactive**.
-I may update or add new features **occasionally**, but I likely won't.
-There is no guarantee of future updates or maintenance.